New methods to find patches of invisible integer lattice points: Open problems and progress on recent research

 The following open problem was initially started by the second author Mbirika and his colleagues Pamela Harris and Bethany Kubik during their Visiting Assistant Professor appointments at West Point Military Academy in the summer of 2015.
+This question below has been recently explored in 2018 by Goins, Harris, Kubik, and Mbirika in~\cite{GHKM2017}.

 \begin{question}[Harris, Kubik, Mbirika] The classic setting focuses on integer lattice points which lie on straight lines through the origin with rational slopes.
 We generalize this notion of lines of sights to include all curves through the origin given by power functions of the form $f(x) = ax^b$ where $a \in \mathbb{Q}$ and $b \in \mathbb{N}$.
 What can we conclude about lattice point visibility in this generalized setting?
-To begin to answer this question, we established the following criterion for $b$-(in)visibility. \end{question}
+To begin to answer this question, we establish the following criterion for $b$-(in)visibility. \end{question}

 \begin{definition}[Visible and invisible lattice points] Fix $b\in \mathbb{N}$.
 A point $(r,s)\in \mathbb{N}\times\mathbb{N}$ is said to be \textit{$b$-invisible} if the following two conditions hold: \begin{enumerate}[(1)] \item The point $(r,s)$ lies on the graph of $f(x)=ax^b$ for some $a\in \mathbb{Q}$.
-That is $s=ar^b$. \item There exists an integer $k>1$ such that $k|r$ and $k^b|s$. \end{enumerate} The point is said to be \textit{$b$-visible} if it satisfies Condition (1) but fails to satisfy Condition (2). \end{definition} To speak about the $b$-visibility of a lattice point in this new setting, we develop a generalization of the greatest common divisor. \begin{definition} Fix $b \in \mathbb{N}$.
+That is $s=ar^b$. \item There exists an integer $k>1$ such that $k$ divides $r$ and $k^b$ divides $s$. \end{enumerate} The point is said to be \textit{$b$-visible} if it satisfies Condition (1) but fails to satisfy Condition (2). \end{definition} To speak about the $b$-visibility of a lattice point in this new setting, we develop a generalization of the greatest common divisor. \begin{definition} Fix $b \in \mathbb{N}$.
 The \textit{generalized greatest common divisor} of $r$ and $s$ with respect to $b$ is denoted $\ggcd_b$ and is defined as

 \end{definition} The following result gives a necessary and sufficient condition to determine $b$-visibility. \begin{proposition} A point $(r,s)\in \mathbb{N}\times\mathbb{N}$ is $b$-visible if and only if $\ggcd_b(r,s)=1$. \end{proposition}